12 Best Dog-Friendly Beaches in New Jersey

 6. Stone Harbor Beach (On Leash)

 Leashed dogs are welcome to roam around this pretty beach throughout the year, as long as they stay between the boundaries of 80th and 83rd Streets.
-Dogs are welcome to get wet and sandy here between dawn and 9am and 6pm to dusk.
+Dogs are welcome to get wet and sandy here any time beginning the day after Labor Day until the Thursday before Memorial Day.

-Other sections of the beach allow leashed dogs to wander the shore from 7pm to 9pm during high season (from June 1 through September 30th).
-Dogs are also permitted at nearby Sunset Beach, which is located at Cape May’s southern tip.
+Other sections of the beach allow leashed dogs to wander the shore from 7pm to sunset during high season (from the Friday before Memorial Day through Labor Day).
+Dogs are also permitted at nearby Sunset Beach, which is located at Cape May's southern tip.

 7. Brigantine North-End Beach (On Leash)

-As is the case with many beaches along New Jersey’s shore, leashed pets are welcome anywhere on the Brigantine Beach between October 1st and May 29th.
-Note that their leash must be no more than six-feet in length.
+As is the case with many beaches along New Jersey's shore, leashed pets are welcome anywhere on the Brigantine Beach between October 1st and May 29th.
+Note that their leash must be no more than six-feet in length when roaming this dog-friendly New Jersey beach.

 If you're hoping for a summertime visit, head to North-End Beach (at the north end of Brigantine beach).
 Dogs are welcome here year-round, as long as they're wearing a leash, and you pick up after them.
 You can enjoy swimming, fishing, and paddleboarding at this fun spot.